-The Add Sibling Below button will open a new component record that is at the same level as the context record, and that follows the context record within the sequence.
+The Add Sibling button will open a new component record that is at the same level as the context record, and that follows the context record within the sequence.

-The Delete Component button will delete the selected component and all of its children.
-If you wish to delete the component but not its children, you must reorder the components first, so that they no longer part of the component you wish to delete.
+The Delete Node button will delete the selected component and all of its children.
+If you wish to delete the component but not its children, you must reorder the components first, so that they are no longer part of the component you wish to delete.

-Basic steps for creating a digital object description record
+Basic steps for creating a digital object record

-- 1. From the Resource Record or a Resource Component Record, select option to Add Instance. - 2.
+- 1. From the Resource Record or a Resource Component Record, select the Add Instance button. - 2.
 Select Digital Object on the list of instance type and click OK.

-Note: A record template for digital objects will appear over the record template for resources.
+Note: A digital objects record window will appear over the resources record window.